zultron/dovetail-automata.github.io/_posts/2015-02-06-cross-compiling-machinekit.markdown

 ## The problem

-[Machinekit][mk], the open-source machine controller, is ported not only to x86 but also ARM architecture, and members of the community distribute packages for Beaglebone and Raspberry Pi boards.
+[Machinekit], the open-source machine controller, is ported not only to x86 but also ARM architecture, and members of the community distribute packages for Beaglebone and Raspberry Pi boards.

-[Dovetail Automata's Buildbot][dt-buildbot] serves as the de-facto CI system for the project, and builds the Debian and Ubuntu packages that most of the community use.
+The [Dovetail Automata Buildbot] serves as the de-facto CI system for the project, and builds the Debian and Ubuntu packages that most of the community use.
 The Buildbot builds for and tests on several real-time threads systems each on x86_64, i686 and armv7hl